 Have you ever come across a child who cuts in line because they don’t know better or because they can?
 We are by no means insinuating that children who don’t attend preschool are ill-mannered, but preschool can help nip this habit in the bud.

 As a parent, I know we all strive to ensure our children are well-mannered.
 Still, it’s easy to overlook some things.

 The structured setting in a preschool helps instill good manners in children.
 Children learn to line up, share, wait their turn, and how to behave themselves.
 They also see how it feels to be on the receiving end of another child with bad manners, which can help convince them that they don’t want to be like that.

 8. Instills a Love for Learning

 Preschool activities are designed to make learning fun, exciting, and interactive.
 They explore new concepts and receive answers to their questions.
 Preschool programs feed your child’s curiosity and keep them coming back for more.

-Furthermore, research shows that kids who enroll in a good-quality preschool are more likely to graduate from high school (source).
-When kids enjoy learning from an early age, it minimizes incarcerations, truancy, and other teenage difficulties as well.
+Furthermore, research shows that kids who enroll in a good-quality preschool are more likely to graduate from high school (8).
+When kids enjoy learning from an early age, it minimizes incarcerations, truancy, and other teenage difficulties.

 9. Improves Concentration and Fosters Imagination

 We all know how difficult it is for kids to sit still for more than a couple of minutes.
 The preschool setting and having a teacher as an authority figure will help improve their ability to concentrate on doing one thing for several minutes.

 Additionally, preschool activities such as creative arts, blocks, and dramatic plays often conducted in groups help build your child’s imagination.